Emergence of bacterial glass: Rapid dynamic slowdown

 where $V(\Delta t) = \langle {\Delta I(\vec{r}, t, \Delta t)^2}\rangle_{\vec{r},t}$ is the intensity variance taken over position $\vec{r}$ and reference time $t$, and $V(\infty)$ is evaluated by twice the variance of $I(\vec{r},t)$.
 The quantity $Q(\Delta t)$ roughly corresponds to the fraction of bacteria that did not move over lag time $\Delta t$.
 More quantitatively, $Q(\Delta t)$ was reported to behave similarly to the self-intermediate scattering function \cite{pastore2017differential}, a quantity often used to characterize the structural relaxation of glassy materials.

-Figure\,\fref[a]{fig2} shows the result of structural relaxation assessed through $Q(\Delta t)$ for different $\phi$.
+Figure\,\fref[b]{fig2} shows the result of structural relaxation assessed through $Q(\Delta t)$ for different $\phi$.
 For low $\phi$, $Q(\Delta t)$ decays to zero after a relatively short relaxation time, indicating fast structural relaxation.
 This corresponds to what is called the $\alpha$-relaxation in the literature \cite{Gotze-book,berthier2011theoretical,hunter2012physics, Charbonneau.etal-ARCMP2017, Reichman.Charbonneau-JSM2005}.
 However, this $\alpha$-relaxation time increases rapidly for $\phi \gtrsim 0.85$, soon exceeding the observation time.
-We therefore fit the data by a stretched exponential function, $Q(\Delta t) \sim e^{-(\Delta t/\tau_Q)^{\beta_Q}}$, well-known to describe the $\alpha$-relaxation of glassy materials \cite{Gotze-book,berthier2011theoretical}, to evaluate the relaxation time $\tau_Q$ (\efigref{fig:StretchedExpQ}).
-The result indeed shows rapid increase of $\tau_Q$ (\figref[c]{fig2} blue symbols), by nearly two orders of magnitude in $0.78 \lesssim \phi \lesssim 0.88$.
+To be more quantitative, we fit the data by a stretched exponential function, $Q(\Delta t) \sim e^{-(\Delta t/\tau_Q)^{\beta_Q}}$, well-known to describe the $\alpha$-relaxation of glassy materials \cite{Gotze-book,berthier2011theoretical}, and evaluate the relaxation time $\tau_Q$ thereby (\supfigref{S-fig:StretchedExpQ}).
+The result indeed shows a rapid increase of $\tau_Q$ (\figref[d]{fig2} blue symbols), by nearly two orders of magnitude in $0.78 \lesssim \phi \lesssim 0.88$.
 The observed superexponential growth of $\tau_Q$ indicates that our bacterial populations are a fragile glass former \cite{Gotze-book,berthier2011theoretical,hunter2012physics}.
-It is compatible with typical growth laws documented in the literature, such as the power-law divergence $\tau_Q \sim (\phi_\mathrm{c}^Q - \phi)^{-\gamma_Q}$ predicted by mode-coupling theories (MCT) \cite{Gotze-book,berthier2011theoretical,Reichman.Charbonneau-JSM2005} (\figref[c]{fig2} blue dashed line) as well as the Vogel-Fulcher-Tamman law \cite{Gotze-book,berthier2011theoretical,hunter2012physics} (\supfigref{S-fig:VFT}).
-This allows us to evaluate the glass transition point (in the sense of MCT) at $\phi_\mathrm{c}^Q = 0.882(4)$, where the number in the parentheses represents the uncertainty in the last digit (see Methods).
+It is compatible with typical growth laws documented in the literature, such as the power-law divergence